feymez/Publications-DBM/README.md

 Akcja #14 przycisku - Wklejamy ID kanału #api-inne <br>

 # Publications-DBM
-Discord Bot Make Publications system ~ feymez <br>
+Discord Bot Maker Publications system ~ feymez <br>

 Copy the data from the pub-en.json file and paste it as rawdata into Discord Bot Maker <br>